High altitude balloon competition privacy notice

 We rely on your consent to process your personal data, which is captured at the point you complete and return this form.
 You may withdraw your consent at any time.
 Please note that if you choose to withdraw your consent, your school will no longer be able to participate in the competition as the processing of your data is essential in administering the competition.

 Your personal data will not be shared with anyone internally or externally, and will only be used for the purposes explained in this privacy notice.

 How long do we keep your information?

-We retain your personal data until the competition is completed.
-This will be at the end of this academic year on 31 July 2019, at which point your data will be securely destroyed.
+We retain your personal data until the competition is completed, at which point your data will be securely destroyed.

 What rights do you have in relation to the way we process your data?

 You have the right to see what information is held about you, to have inaccurate information corrected and to have your information erased from our records.
 You can make a request to Heather Campbell.

 Should you have any questions or concerns about the use of your personal data, please contact the Information Compliance team.
 You also have the right to complain to the Information Commissioner’s Office about the way in which we process your personal data, if you are not satisfied with our response to your concerns.